HiimHyy/PIER/README.md

 - Real-time communication using MQTT
 - Stores data in a MongoDB database
 - Provides APIs for accessing and analyzing the collected data
+- Mock data for testing purposes
+- Dockerized for easy deployment

 ## Prerequisites

 Before running the weather station application, make sure you have the following installed:

 - Arduino IDE
-- Vite
-- MQTT broker (e.g., Mosquitto)
-- Node.js
+- Node package manager (npm)
+- Docker && Docker Compose
-- MongoDB
+- Python 3

 ## Installation